 Appropriate Time: As an aid, the appropriate time is when the pony/horse is reluctant to go forward under natural aids i.e. seat and legs.
-Its use, for instance, after a refusal when a pony/horse has turned away, is excessive.
+Its use, for instance, after a refusal is excessive.
 Its use after elimination is excessive.